A Guide on How to Edit PDFs in Every Way You Can Imagine

 How to Edit a PDF File on Windows

-How to Edit a PDF on Windows Using Word 2013 (Or Later)
+1. Editing a PDF on Windows Using Microsoft Word (2013 Or Later)

 Basically, you can just open your PDF document in Word and edit it as a normal Word document: